elixytics/accesslog_parser/README.md

 See the module itself for details on supported formats and how to parse them.

+## Benchmark

+A (minimal) benchmark script is included.
+Please refer to the Mixfile or `mix help` output for the name.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)